imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 TrackMate recognize there were two tracks.
 You did not have to worry about that.

-## Controlling the visibility of your tracker with the SciJava `visible` parameter.
+## Controlling the visibility of your tracker with the SciJava `visible` parameter

 Our tracker is a good dummy example, but it is not that useful.
 There might be cases where you wish for a TrackMate module not to be visible in the GUI.
 There is way to do that, just by tuning the SciJava annotation: